 “That man you have captive why are letting him live when he tried to assault you,” Tanya began her expression grim.
 “You should ’ve killed him like the other two, or at least cut off his manhood,” She concluded with venom.
 She gave Bodren a look that made him shrink back thinking she considered him the same as the men that tried to attack Melondthera.

 Melondthera sighed, “calm down Tanya they didn’t manage to assault me and the man wasn’t like the other two he didn’t want to be with them,” she paused.
 “There has been enough death for one day."

 Tanya let out a shuddering breath and went to Melondthera clasping her hands in her own.
 “We should not have left you alone, without you there is little hope left of saving our homeland."

 A lump rising in her throat Melondthera swallowed and shook her head.
 “That’s an exaggeration Tanya, others are willing to sacrifice for the sake of our country like the Empress and just as capable if I fail.”

 Bodren stood listening and felt humbled by the loyalty of those close to Melondthera that somehow they depended on her to find help to save their homeland, but she couldn't do it alone.
 He wasn’t sure if she would get any help from king Justin from what he knew of him, but there might be others willing to help.

-The next morning they headed south, shortly after sunrise the morning air feeling cool.
+Shortly after sunrise the next morning they headed south, the morning air felt cool.
 Melondthera rode side saddle on a small chestnut mare, Bodren, captain Andry and Tanya also rode horseback.
-Having obtained four horses from the stables, Bodren had shown Melondthera the day before.
+Having obtained four horses from the stables, Bodren took Melondthera to the day before.
 The rest of the soldiers marched behind.